simonjoom/react-native-project/README.md

 -> type User {..}

-"type UserAdmin" somebody who register as a ski instructor or superUser (me) Each instructor is connected to one Shop (type shop) -> type UserAdmin {..}
+"type UserAdmin" somebody who register as a ski instructor or superUser (me) Each instructor is connected to one User (type user) -> type UserAdmin {..}

-One Shop is inserted by the superUser for the moment (by hand with backend)
+One User is inserted by the superUser for the moment (by hand with backend)

-One Shop is connected to one or more resort -> so the Instructor is connected to the resorts he works, because he is a child of a Shop.
+One User is connected to one or more resort -> so the Instructor is connected to the resorts he works, because he is a child of a User.

 One Resort is a resort.. (easy)

 For me
 products==instructors
-shops==ski_schools
+users==ski_schools

 I need to think about the architecture of my application;